tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/最佳实践/弹性集群/在 EKS 集群上玩转深度学习/常见问题/公网访问相关_intl_en.md

 - **NAT Gateway**: it is suitable for scenarios where many Pods in a VPC need to communicate with the public network.
 Please configure as instructed in [Accessing Internet Through NAT Gateway](https://intl.cloud.tencent.com/document/product/457/38369).
 >!The created NAT gateway and route table need to be in the same region and VPC as the EKS cluster.
 - **EIP**: it is suitable for scenarios where one or a few Pods need to interconnect with the public network.
-Please configure as instructed in [Using EIP to Access Public Network](https://intl.cloud.tencent.com/document/product/457/42057).